MojaCZ/Notes/GO/concurrency/README.md

 => Breaking up the program into independently executable tascs whitch can run at the same time.

+ex.1.
+I have clock and I want to send to client each second time.
+If client requests connection I can process this concurrently so all clients can receive time

 **gorutine** `go functionName()`
 * will not wait for function to finish, run it at background and continue executin next line
 * main function is also a gorutine, when it finishes, program will stop all gorutins init